casanet/casanet-server/README.md

 for SP2 device is also simple by sending python script mac ip and action to do as parametrs

-but for RM2 it is more difficult so what i did is: map all codes in `irCommandsMap.json` file by deviceIdentity filed in `devices.json` file , this is allow to hold several logic devices by one physical ir transmitter, and because the ir device can only send data , and it is no way to know the AC (or such device) status
+but for RM2 it is more complicated so what i did is: map all codes in `modules\Broadlink\irCommandsMap.json` file by deviceIdentity filed in `devices.json` file , this is allow to hold several logic devices by one physical ir transmitter, and because the ir device can only send data , and it is no way to know the AC (or such device) status
 last action saved in cash file.